How Frequently Do People Get Infected by a Brain-Eating Amoeba?

 In a 2009 study, CDC researchers suggested that the common finding of antibodies to the amoeba in humans and the frequent finding of N. fowleri in U.S. waters indicates "that exposure to the amoeba is much more common than the incidence of PAM suggests."

-How Long Until Symptoms of Brain-Eating Amoeba Appear?
+How Long Until Symptoms of a Brain-Eating Amoeba Appear?

 It takes two to 15 days for symptoms to appear after N. fowleri amoebas enter the nose.
 Death usually occurs three to seven days after symptoms appear.
 The average time to death is 5.3 days from symptom onset.
 Only a handful of patients worldwide have been reported to have survived an infection.